July 14, 1984 - Hillside is Born!

 July 23-25, 2004 - Good Growth.

-Hillside does its first full financial audit, opening the door to larger grants from government.
+Hillside does its first full financial audit, opening the door to larger grants from government sources.
 Investments are made in island infrastructure to support the growing festival.

 July 22-25, 2005 - Green Roof.

 For the first time, all tickets are sold out before the festival opens.
-The living roof on the permanent stage is planted, irrigation begins.
+The living roof on the permanent stage is planted and irrigation begins.
 The traditional two-gate system is changed and the main gate is re-located to the parking area.

 July 21-23, 2006 - Electrifying.

 Weekend passes sell out in under a week.
 The island's electricity infrastructure is improved.
 Food vendors expand around the site, beyond food pavilion.